Award-winning musician Vukani celebrates artistic talent in home province with Creatives Summit

-Former “Coca-Cola Pop Stars” winner Preston Vukani Sihlangu has celebrated artistic talent from his home province of Free State.
+Former “Coca-Cola Pop Stars” winner Preston Vusani Sihlangu has celebrated artistic talent from his home province of Free State.

 This weekend, the award-winning musician celebrated talent through the first soon-to be annual Creatives Summit, which took place from Friday to Sunday in a bid to showcase the creative talent across the province’s five regions.